aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/typeinfo/derivation_restriction/_index.md

 ---
 title: TypeInfo.DERIVATION_RESTRICTION
 second_title: Aspose.SVG for .NET API Reference
-description: TypeInfo field.
+description: TypeInfo DERIVATION_RESTRICTION field.
 If the documents schema is an XML Schema XML Schema Part 1 this constant represents the derivation by restriction if complex types are involved or a restriction if simple types are involved
 type: docs
 weight: 60
 url: /net/aspose.svg.dom/typeinfo/derivation_restriction/